-This case study shows how Accounts Receivable Financing can be used to solve the cash flow problems of a staffing company.
+This case study shows how Accounts Receivable Financing can be used to solve the cash flow issues of a staffing company, highlighting the receivable financing problems and solutions process.
 To protect client privacy, we have changed some details (including their name) in this business case.
 Also, the numbers have been simplified to make the case study easy to understand, but the key facts and lessons remain.

 American Staffing, Inc. (ASI) is a staffing company that matches large corporate clients with qualified candidates to fill open positions within the corporation.
 Although ASI is a small company with just a few employees, they have secured three large contracts.
 However, between start-up costs, payroll, and operating expenses, the company only has $10,000 left in the bank.

 Their three contracts each pay $100,000 per month for services, but the invoices are paid 30 days after services have been delivered.
 The company’s payroll is $150,000 per month and an additional $30,000 dollars per month is spent on other general business expenses.
 The table below provides a simplified snapshot of ASI’s financial position:

 Although the company is doing relatively well, it is low on cash and won’t be able to meet their general expense and payroll liabilities, causing them to have a cash deficit of $170,000.
 ASI will have money coming in as soon as their invoices are paid, but in the meantime, they are unable to meet their expenses.

 ASI could solve their current cash flow issue with a business loan, but there is a problem with this approach.
 Banks don’t usually provide financing to small companies unless they have substantial collateral and a track record of profits, ASI has neither.
 Also, getting bank financing can often take a while.
 This won’t help a company that needs funds quickly.